-In Section~\ref{sec:results} we have seen that the bias of VIPERS galaxies deviates from the linear relation at all redshifts and on all scales explored.
-The amount of non-linearity, quantified by the parameter $\tilde{b}/\hat{b}$, is of the order of a few \%.
-We therefore assume that, to first order, we can ignore deviations from linearity and approximate $\hat{b}$ with $b_{\rm LIN}$.
-Although reasonably motivated, we stress that we are making an assumption whose validity depends on the sample considered and on the procedure used to estimate $b_{\rm LIN}$.
-An accurate comparison would require a detailed comparison for each of the dataset considered here, which is beyond the scope of this paper.
-In the following we shall directly compare $\hat{b}$ with the published values of $b_{\rm LIN}$ obtained from different datasets in the same redshift range but using a variety of bias estimators.} Galaxy bias at these redshifts have been estimated from both galaxy clustering and weak lensing.
-The latter, however, have either focused on bright objects used to trace the Baryonic Acoustic Oscillations \citep{comparat13} or used to explore the bias dependence on the stellar mass \citep{jullo12}.
-Therefore, here we shall not consider these results and consider the values of $b_{\rm LIN}$ obtained from the analysis of galaxy clustering available in the literature.
+In Section~\ref{sec:results} we saw that the bias of VIPERS galaxies deviates {from} linearity at all redshifts and on all scales explored. { The amount of non-linearity, quantified by the parameter $\tilde{b}/\hat{b}$, is rather small, of the order of a few per cent. { This means that $\hat{b}$ is reasonably similar to $b_{\rm LIN}$ and, therefore, can be compared with the linear bias parameter computed in other analyses. }}

+In the following, {we therefore compare the values of $\hat{b}$ computed in this work with the values of $b_{\rm LIN}$ obtained from different datasets in the same redshift range but using a variety of bias estimators.} Galaxy bias at these redshifts has been estimated from both galaxy clustering and weak lensing.
+The latter probe, however, has either focused on bright objects used to trace baryonic acoustic oscillations \citep{comparat13} or to explore bias dependence on the stellar mass \citep{jullo12}.
+Therefore, we focus on the values of $b_{\rm LIN}$ obtained from galaxy clustering in other datasets available in the literature.

-The result of this comparison is shown in Figure~\ref{fig:bias_complin}.
-The different symbols in the plots show the most recent estimates of both $\hat{b}$ and $b_{\rm LIN}$ in the three redshift bins as a function of the magnitude cut.
-We consider the reference scale of $R=8$ \hmpc since this is the size of the cells used to measure $\hat{b}$ from our analysis are represented by the large, red circles.
-These values, as well as those for VVDS-Deep (small orange pentagons) and zCOSMOS (small, light green circles) are computed from counts in cells of $R=8$ \hmpc.
-In most cases, the luminosity threshold of the original sample is expressed in the B-band {since this band} is used in most of the considered samples with the exception of the PRIMUS and CHFTLS-wide that performed magnitude cuts in the $g$-band.
-In these two cases the B-band values indicated on the x-axis was obtained by transforming from $g$ to B magnitudes according to the $g-$B vs. $z$ relation measured directly from the VIPERS catalogue.
+The results of these comparisons are shown in Figure~\ref{fig:bias_complin} { in which we plot the most recent estimates of both $\hat{b}$ and $b_{\rm LIN}$ in the three redshift bins as a function of the magnitude cut.
+We consider the reference scale of $R=8$ \hmpc since this is the size of the cells used to measure $\hat{b}$ in VIPERS (large red circles), VVDS-Deep (small orange pentagons), and zCOSMOS (small, light green circles), as shown in the previous section.
+Magnitudes on the X-axis are specified in the B-band {since this band} is used in most of the considered samples with the exception of the PRIMUS and CHFTLS-wide.
+For these two { latter} cases, we consider the $g$-band magnitude and transform it into B-band according to the $g-$B versus $z$ relation measured from the VIPERS catalogue.
 Finally, all results were normalised to $\sigma_8=0.9$.